sowmya-mula/sql-data-warehouse-project/README.md

 * Power BI
 * Excel

-### Connect With Me

-* LinkedIn: *Add your LinkedIn profile*
-* GitHub: *Add your GitHub profile*
-* Email: *Add your email address*

----

 ## 🙏 Acknowledgements

-A special thanks to **Baraa Khatib** for creating the SQL Data Warehouse tutorial that inspired and guided the development of this project.
+A special thanks to **Data with Baraa** for creating the SQL Data Warehouse tutorial that inspired and guided the development of this project.

 ---